ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-birkholz-cose-tsa-tst-header-parameter.md

 To achieve this goal, the transparency service acquires a TST from a TSA, includes it in the unprotected header of the COSE-signed statement and then registers it.
 Using only its local clock instead, a transparency service would be able to tamper with its clock an thereby falsify the recentness of the registration procedure.

-This usage scenario motivates the "COSE then Timstamp" mode below.
+This usage scenario motivates the "COSE then Timestamp" mode below.

 ## Requirements Notation